Homeschooling & Educational Neglect

 In most states, there currently is little accountability to ensure that learning takes place in homeschooling settings.
 “If we had been required to submit a plan, my parents would have made us follow it,” explains Lana, a homeschool graduate from Texas.
 “It wasn’t that we were trying to do bad.
 We were out of touch.”
 This lack of accountability can, in some cases, contribute to parents letting things slide.
 Sarah, another homeschool graduate, says that her mother meant well and purchased textbooks, but that she let things slide and certain subjects were overlooked entirely.
 “There was no accountability,” she explained.
 In some cases, parents may simply be out of their depth but unwilling to seek out the resources needed to educate well.
-Kierstyn King explains that her mother stopped trying to teach her algebra when it proved challenging—but that the problem was not her, but her mother.
+Kieryn Darkwater explains that their mother stopped trying to teach her algebra when it proved challenging—but that the problem was not her, but her mother.
 “It turns out, I did it RIGHT, my mom was just not getting it and kept insisting I show every line, which actually made me get answers wrong.”